ionos-cloud/ionosctl/docs/commands/resource/get.md

 ## Description

-Use this command to get all Resources of a Type or a specific Resource Type.
+Use this command to get all Resources of a Type or a specific Resource Type using its Type and ID.

 Required values to run command: